-This tutorial is aimed to propose a simple workflow on how to organize projects.
-Since Godot allows the programmer to use the file-system as they please, figuring out a way to organize the projects when starting to use the engine can be a little challenging.
-Because of this, a simple workflow will be described, which can be used or not, but should work as a starting point regardless of whether it is used.
+This tutorial aims to propose a simple workflow on how to organize projects.
+Since Godot allows the programmer to use the file-system as they please, figuring out a way to organize projects when starting to use the engine can be a little challenging.
+Because of this, the tutorial describes simple workflow which should work as a starting point regardless of whether it is used.

-Unlike other engines, a lot of resource are contained within the scene itself, so the amount of files in the filesystem is considerably lower.
+Unlike other engines, a lot of resources are contained within the scene itself, so the amount of files in the filesystem is considerably lower.

-Considering that, the most common approach is to group assets close to scenes as, when a project grows, it makes it more maintainable.
+Considering that, the most common approach is to group assets as close to scenes as possible; when a project grows, it makes it more maintainable.

 As an example, one can usually place into a single folder their basic assets such as sprite images, 3D model meshes, materials, and music, etc. They can then use a separate folder to store built levels that use them.

 /project.godot /docs/.gdignore /docs/learning.html /models/town/house/house.dae /models/town/house/window.png /models/town/house/door.png /characters/player/cubio.dae /characters/player/cubio.png /characters/enemies/goblin/goblin.dae /characters/enemies/goblin/goblin.png /characters/npcs/suzanne/suzanne.dae /characters/npcs/suzanne/suzanne.png /levels/riverdale/riverdale.scn

-Godot version previous to 3.0 did the import process from files outside the project.
-While this can be useful in very large projects, it resulted in an organization hassle for most developers.
+Godot versions prior to 3.0 did the import process from files outside the project.
+While this can be useful in large projects, it resulted in an organization hassle for most developers.

-Because of this, assets are now imported from within the project folder transparently.
+Because of this, assets are now transparently imported from within the project folder.